Photo: Graeme Murray

 Just getting there is half the fun.
 Stop for coffee and shopping at Petone’s Jackson Street heritage precinct, then head around the bays.

 A holiday destination for Wellingtonians from the 1850s, Days Bay is a pretty village set between bushclad hills and water, with a landmark 1890s wharf that’s perfect for a harbour plunge.
-Fuel up at one of the beachside cafés, then hire a mountain bike from The Bike Shed in Eastbourne or put on your walking shoes and hit the eight-kilometre trail to the lighthouse.
+Fuel up at one of the beachside cafés, then hire a mountain bike in Eastbourne or put on your walking shoes and hit the eight-kilometre trail to the lighthouse.

 Built in 1858, Pencarrow was Aotearoa New Zealand’s first permanent lighthouse – and one of its most valuable given its treacherous patch and Wellington harbour’s heavy traffic.
 Not everyone could be saved, however: further on, you’ll spy the rusting hull of the SS Paiaka, wrecked in a storm in 1906.